 A glass of merlot contains low, subtle amounts of tannins, particularly compared to other red wines.
-This low tannin count is a major contributor to merlot’s silky, fruity taste as opposed to a more bitter, pucker-inducing pour.
+This low tannin count is a major contributor to merlot’s silky, fruit-forward taste as opposed to a drier, pucker-inducing pour.

 2. Color: Ruby Red

 Merlot wines come in a signature ruby red.
 Their centers are darker and opaque, with little light passing through.
 As merlot ages, its colors and cores will further lighten.

 A standard glass of merlot will also carry sharp rim variation.
 Merlot rims carry a distinct orange edge — a color you’re hard pressed to find in other red wine types.
 Other color distinctions for merlots include: